370-Alexa-Project/CS370_Echo_Demo/Template_Skill/src/main/java/speechAssets/SampleUtterancePatterns.md

 https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/supported-phrases-to-begin-a-conversation

 ```
+DaysUntilAcademicEventIntent how many days are there until {AcademicEvent}
+DaysUntilAcademicEventIntent the number of days until {AcademicEvent}
 GetEventsOnDateIntent (what is|what's) ( |happening|going on|coming up|the haps|occurring|scheduled|on the calendar|cool|ahead|destined|the future) (on|for) {date}
 NextEventIntent next (thing|event|show|meeting)
 NextEventIntent (thing|event|show|meeting) ( |happening) (soon|next)